ksajn/lotta/README.md

-"# lotta"
+# "lotta"

-"# folder roles in cfg, these commands won't work."
+# folder roles in cfg, these commands won't work.
-"# i'll fix that in second update."
+# i'll fix that in second update.